1 Introduction

 The oldest Ogygian gate in Thebes was named after Ogygus.
 [8]

-2.2 Migration of Ectenes to various regions
+2.2 Migration of Ectenes

-The leader of the people who went to Thessaly was the father of Deucalion, the father of Hellen, who gave the name to Hellenes.
+The leader of the people who went to Thessaly was the grandfather of Deucalion, the father of Hellen, who gave the name to Hellenes.
 Among those who went to Egypt was Cecrops, who became the first king of Athens.

 The daughter of Cranaus, the second king of Athens, married Amphictyon, the son of Deucalion.